 This post contains affiliate links.
 As an Amazon associate I earn commission from qualifying purchases.

 My Apple Pecan Cake Has Been in the Family for Some Time

 I first blogged my Apple Pecan Cake back in 2009, and I’ve been making it regularly ever since.
 It’s great for just about any occasion with family friendly flavours that even kids will love.
 You can serve it plain, sprinkled with icing sugar or dress it up with some glaze or frosting.

-Sorry, rant over.
-I need to tell you about the cake batter.
-It’s quite thick and stiff but don’t let that alarm you.
+A little heads up about the cake batter – it’s quite thick and stiff, but don’t let that alarm you.
 The moisture from the apples is released as the cake is baked and it comes out of the oven gloriously tender.
-You do need to dollop the batter into the Bundt pan quite firmly though, spreading it with a knife to make sure it is evenly distributed.
+You do need to dollop the batter into a Bundt Cake Pan quite firmly though, spreading it with a knife to make sure it is evenly distributed.

-This is one of those wonderful cakes that seems to get better the longer you keep it.
-Unglazed it will keep for several days covered at room temperature, but even with the glaze I’ve kept it for up to four days very successfully.
+Apple Pecan Cake is one of those wonderful cakes that seems to get better the longer you keep it.
+It will keep for several days covered at room temperature unglazed, but even with the glaze I’ve kept it for up to four days very successfully.
 The flavours deepen as the days wear on and the cake becomes even more moist and delicious.

 - 3 medium apples

 - the juice and finely grated rind of one lemon